TheMannu/Kubernetes/Kubernetes-Basics.md

 ### 9. **Secret and Configuration Management**:
    - Manages sensitive data like passwords or API tokens securely, allowing configuration updates without rebuilding container images.

+   Kubernetes manages sensitive data, such as passwords, SSH keys, or API tokens, securely and separately from your application code.
+You can update configurations without rebuilding container images.

 ### 10. **Auto-Scaling**:
    - Automatically adjusts the number of replicas based on resource utilization or custom metrics.